 There are plenty of websites that list pet-friendly accommodation.
 Try holidaywithdogs.com.au, takeyourpet.com.au, dogsonholiday.com.au, or simply search for “pet-friendly accommodation”.
 Before booking, check that the provider is as pet-friendly as you are.
 Some won’t allow pets inside, while others go to town with dog beds and treats.

 Ensure your pet is secured in your car properly using a tested safety harness.
 “Don’t be afraid of using a crate to secure your dog on a road trip,” says Lydia.
 “A travel crate can double as a bed or pen while you’re away.”

 On the road

 In the car, make sure your dog has access to air via a vent or window.
 If your pooch likes to hang it all out the window, consider buying some “doggles” to protect their eyes from dirt and insects.
-Never leave your pet in the car alone and try to make regular breaks to let your dog stretch their legs.
+Never leave your pet in the car alone and try to take regular breaks to let your dog stretch their legs.
 Consider a shade cloth, too, if the weather is going to be hot and sunny.